 I was at the seaside, breathing with the rhythm of the sea.
 Then I was in the town where we lived until last year, with gardens overlooking the river.
-I was lying in one of these gardens, and there was Venus, as a young woman, partly covered in feathers.
-My belly was filled with soil, like a flowerpot, and Venus was planting flowers in me.
+I was lying in one of these gardens, and there was a young woman, partly covered in feathers.
+My belly was filled with soil, like a flowerpot, and she was planting flowers in me.

 I looked at her hands, one of them looked like the claw of a bird.